-Title: Applying surfa ice finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices when applying surface finishes to external wall insulation.
-3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when applying surface finishes to external wall insulation in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when applying surface finishes to external wall insulation, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries • emergencies relating to occupational activities • identification of and reporting of asbestos containing materials Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work suppliers and manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Applying surface finishes to external wall insulation in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 3 Comply with or relevant legisl standards and guidance to call work and main healthy work when applying finishes to extinsulation. ation, official arry out your ntain safe and practices g surface 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when applying surface finishes to external wall insulation in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment operative maintenance of installation equipment specific risks to health including mental health specific risks associated with ventilation and combustion appliances Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when applying surface finishes to external wall insulation, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • suppliers and manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)

-Title: Applying surface ishes to external wall insulation in the workplace Learning outcomes The learner will be able to: essment criteria earner can: 4 Select the required quantity and quality of resources for the methods of work to Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment. apply surface finish external wall insula 14./ Check the suitability, compatibility characteristics of the materials, components, fixing and finishes determine if they are moisture open or moisture closed and their impact on the building 4.3 Record and report issues or defects 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
+Title: App Applying surface finishes to external wall insulation in the workplace Learning outcomes The learner will be able to: essment criteria earner can: 4 Select the required quantity and quality of resources for the methods of work to Select resources associated with own work in relation to materials, components, fixings, finishes, tools and equipment. apply surface finish external wall insula 14./ Check the suitability, compatibility characteristics of the materials, components, fixing and finishes determine if they are moisture open or moisture closed and their impact on the building 4.3 Record and report issues or defects 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
 4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: • primers • paints • beads and trims • reinforcement • stress patches • renders • mesh • sealants and sealant tapes and strips • fixing and fittings • all work tools • installation equipment 4.6 Describe how to confirm that the resources and materials conform to the specification.
 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.
 4.9 Describe how to calculate the quantity length, area and wastage associated with the method and procedure to apply surface finishes to external wall insulation.